Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team works collaboratively and is dedicated to putting patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

 The Kellogg Cancer Center offers centralized treatment and access for the breadth of needs a patient diagnosed with bladder cancer may require.
-NorthShore urologists are among the most experienced in the Chicago area at performing minimally-invasive surgery for bladder cancer.
+NorthShore urologists are among the most experienced in the Chicago area at performing minimally-invasive bladder cancer surgery.
 Research has shown that significant experience is more likely to result in better outcomes for patients.
 Physicians at the Kellogg Cancer Center collaborate with colleagues at the John and Carol Walter Center for Urological Health when appropriate.

 As part of the Mayo Clinic Care Network, NorthShore provides our patients even greater access to a broad network of experts.
 NorthShore and Mayo specialists share expertise and collaborate to manage complex disease diagnoses and treatments.
 Patients benefit from enhanced care at NorthShore, without the need to travel outside the region.